otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/01-github-workflow-and-c#-basics.md

 }
 ```

-You can also chain multiple conditions using 'else if' like the following example:
+You can also chain multiple conditions using `else if` like the following example:

 ```cs
 if (x > y)